magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

   (:refer-clojure :exclude [read-string]))
 ```

-That smart guy first refereed the `read-string` function from the
+The `read-string` function is first referred from the `cljs.reader`
-`cljs.reader` namespace we just saw above.
-Then, to prevent a symbol
+namespace we just saw above.
+Then, to prevent a symbol collision with
-collision with the `read-string` symbol from the `clojure.core`
+the `read-string` symbol from the `clojure.core` namespace, it's
-namespace, he excluded it from been interned in the `valip.predicates`
+excluded from been interned in the `valip.predicates` namespace.
+This
-namespace.
-But they have exactly the same definition.
-This has to do
-with one of the
+has to do with one of the
 [differences between CLJ and CLJS](https://github.com/clojure/clojurescript/wiki/Differences-from-Clojure#the-reader),
 namely: